jina-ai/fastapi-serve/docs/rate_limit/README.md

 ```

 > **Note**
 > `secret.env` in this directory is a dummy file.
-You should replace it with your own secrets after creating a redis instance.
+You should replace it with your own secrets after creating a Redis instance.
 (For example with [Upstash](https://upstash.com/)).

 ```python